hkravtsov/hla/README.md

 ##### 4.2.1.1.
 Replication

 Replicate chat message data across multiple servers or data centers to ensure data availability and redundancy.
-In the context of the project, the bi-directional replication seems like the most effective solution because applications can write to the local db within each datacenter, and read across multiple dbs for a global view of all information.
+In the context of the project, the bidirectional replication seems like the most effective solution because applications can write to the local db within each datacenter, and read across multiple dbs for a global view of all information.